 On 31 March 2003, the EU-led Operation Concordia took over the responsibilities of the NATO-led mission, Operation Allied Harmony, in the country at the time known as the former Yugoslav Republic of Macedonia.
 This mission, which ended in December 2003, was the first "Berlin Plus" operation in which NATO assets were made available to the EU.

 - Bosnia and Herzegovina

 Building on the results of Concordia and following the conclusion of the NATO-led Stabilisation Force (SFOR) in Bosnia and Herzegovina, the EU deployed a new mission called Operation Althea on 2 December 2004.
 The EU Force (EUFOR) operates under the "Berlin Plus" arrangements, drawing on NATO planning expertise and on other Alliance's assets and capabilities.
-The NATO Deputy Supreme Allied Commander Europe is the Commander of Operation Althea.
+The Vice-Chief of Staff SHAPE is the Commander of Operation Althea.
 The EU Operation Headquarters (OHQ) is located at SHAPE.

 NATO has been leading a peacekeeping force in Kosovo (KFOR) since 1999.
 The EU has contributed civil assets to the UN Mission in Kosovo (UNMIK) for years and agreed to take over the police component of the UN Mission.
 The European Union Rule of Law Mission (EULEX) in Kosovo, which deployed in December 2008, is the largest civilian mission ever launched under the Common Security and Defence Policy (CSDP).
 The central aim is to assist and support the Kosovo authorities in the rule of law area, specifically in the police, judiciary and customs areas.
 EULEX works closely with KFOR in the field.